Scotty Bowman: Buffalo Sabres (1979–1986)

 For the 1979–80 season, Bowman moved to the Buffalo Sabres as coach and general manager.
-He served as the team's general manager until 1987, doubling as coach on three separate occasions.
+He served as the team's general manager until 1987, doubling as coach on three occasions.
 During this time, he missed the playoffs for the only time in his coaching career, in the 1985–86 season.
 In his first year, he hired former Toronto Maple Leafs head coach Roger Neilson to be his associate coach.
 For the 1980–81 season, Neilson became the head coach and Bowman focused on being the general manager.
 A dispute arose on how the team should be coached, forcing Neilson to part ways with the team in June 1981, and Bowman resumed being both coach and general manager.

 Bowman joined the Sabres around the same time that their stars were growing old.
 While the Sabres remained competitive for much of his tenure, he was unable to build them into anything approaching the powerhouses he had coached in Montreal.
 Bowman resigned during the 1986–87 season and was replaced by Gerry Meehan 12 games into the season.
 He left the Sabres as coach with the most wins in their history; he has since been passed by Lindy Ruff.
 He then become the color commentator for the CBC's Hockey Night in Canada usually alongside Don Wittman.